ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/querying/how-to-query.dotnet.markdown

 {CODE query_1_1@ClientApi\Session\Querying\HowToQuery.cs /}

-Notice that by specifying `Person` as a type parameter, we are not only defining a result type, but also marking name of collection that will be queried.
+Notice that by specifying `Employee` as a type parameter, we are not only defining a result type, but also marking name of collection that will be queried.

 ## Example II - Syntax